Generic Name: Testosterone

 - Blurred vision

 - Severe and sudden loss of strength in the arm or leg on one side of the body

-However, there are known side effects that normally occur when taking testosterone.
+However, there are known side effects that commonly occur when taking testosterone.
 These may not need any medical attention.
-It is the way your body adjusts to the medication during the treatment process and may subside immediately.
-Your doctor can discuss with you ways to minimize or eliminate several of these side effects.
+It is how your body adjusts to the medication during treatment and may subside immediately.
+Your doctor can discuss ways to minimize or eliminate several of these side effects with you.
 If one or more of the following side effects goes on and is bothering you, check with your doctor:

 - Irritation on gums or mouth

 - Skin blemishes